mevalle/Hypercomplex-Valued-Recurrent-Correlation-Neural-Networks/README.md

 ```
 y, Energy = HyperECNNs.Seq(BilinearForm, BilinearFormParams, ActFunction, ActFunctionParams, U, xinput, alpha = 1, beta = 0, it_max = 1.e3)
 ```
-Here, U is the hypercomplex-valued matrix whose columns correspond to the fundamental memories and organized in a real-valued array of size NxPxn (U[:,1,:] corresponds to the first fundamental memory) and xinput is a hypercomplex-valued vector organized in a real-valued array of size Nxn.
+Here, U is the hypercomplex-valued matrix whose columns correspond to the fundamental memories and organized in a real-valued array of size NxnxP (U[:,:,1] corresponds to the first fundamental memory) and xinput is a hypercomplex-valued vector organized in a real-valued array of size Nxn.
 The parameter alpha and beta define the excitation function f(x) = beta exp(alpha x).
 Finally, it_max specifies the maximum number of iterations.

 See examples in the Jupyter notebook files.